Stagecoach (1966 film): Comparison to 1939 film

-Alphabetically-fourth Alex Cord is the Ringo Kid, the role that made second-billed John Wayne into a star beyond the quickly made low-budget B-western series which had primarily represented his screen appearances during the 1930s.
-In fifth place is Bing Crosby, making his final major acting appearance in a theatrical feature, playing the alcoholic Doc Boone, bringing his own interpretation to the character portrayal which won fifth-billed Thomas Mitchell the 1939 Academy Award for Best Supporting Actor.
+Alex Cord is the Ringo Kid, the role that made John Wayne into a star beyond the quickly made low-budget B-western series which had primarily represented his screen appearances during the 1930s.
+Bing Crosby, making his final major acting appearance in a theatrical feature, plays the alcoholic Doc Boone, bringing his own interpretation to the character portrayal which won Thomas Mitchell the 1939 Academy Award for Best Supporting Actor.

-Sixth-placed Bob Cummings plays the embezzling banker Gatewood, a role assigned in 1939 to 9th-billed Berton Churchill, while seventh in line Van Heflin is the marshal, Curley, played in the original by 7th-billed George Bancroft.
-The eighth alphabetical position is taken by Slim Pickens as the coach driver, Buck, initially portrayed by third-billed Andy Devine, while ninth place falls to Stefanie Powers as the pregnant Army wife, Lucy Mallory, played in 1939 by the 6th-billed Louise Platt.
+Bob Cummings plays the embezzling banker Gatewood, a role assigned in 1939 to Berton Churchill.
+Van Heflin, is the marshal, Curley, played in the original by George Bancroft.
+Slim Pickens is the coach driver, Buck, initially portrayed by Andy Devine and Stefanie Powers is the pregnant Army wife, Lucy Mallory, played in 1939 by Louise Platt.

-At the end of the alphabetical cast, Keenan Wynn, in tenth place, is Luke Plummer, the patriarch of a family of killers, portrayed in 1939 by western star Tom Tyler, billed 11th in the end credits.
-Finally, 12th-billed supporting player Joseph Hoover portrays the Lieutenant, a character originated by Tim Holt, who was listed 10th in the 1939 credits.
+Keenan Wynn is Luke Plummer, the patriarch of a family of killers, portrayed in 1939 by western star Tom Tyler.
+Joseph Hoover portrays the Lieutenant, a character originated by Tim Holt.